tidepool-org/data-analytics/node-data-tools/README.md

-  -c, --config <file>                      a JSON file that contains the field export configuration --salt <salt>                            salt used in the hashing algorithm (default: "no salt specified") -o, --output-data-path <path>            the path where the data is exported (default: "./example-data/export") -f, --output-format <format>             the path where the data is exported (default: []) --start-date [date]                      filter data by startDate and EndDate --end-date [date]                        filter data by startDate and EndDate --merge-wizard-data                      option to merge wizard data with bolus data.
+  -c, --config <file>                      a JSON file that contains the field export configuration --salt <salt>                            salt used in the hashing algorithm (default: "no salt specified") -o, --output-data-path <path>            the path where the data is exported (default: "./example-data/export") -f, --output-format <format>             the path where the data is exported (default: ["all"]) --start-date [date]                      filter data by startDate --end-date [date]                        filter data by endDate --merge-wizard-data                      option to merge wizard data with bolus data.
 Default is true --filterByDatesExceptUploadsAndSettings  upload and settings data can occur before and after start and end dates, so include ALL upload and settings data in export
   -h, --help                               output usage information